 Justice being taken away, then, what are kingdoms but great robberies?
 For what are robberies themselves, but little kingdoms?
 The band itself is made up of men; it is ruled by the authority of a prince, it is knit together by the pact of the confederacy; the booty is divided by the law agreed on.
 If, by the admittance of abandoned men, this evil increases to such a degree that it holds places, fixes abodes, takes possession of cities, and subdues peoples, it assumes the more plainly the name of a kingdom, because the reality is now manifestly conferred on it, not by the removal of covetousness, but by the addition of impunity.
 Indeed, that was an apt and true reply which was given to Alexander the Great by a pirate who had been seized.
 For when that king had asked the man what he meant by keeping hostile possession of the sea, he answered with bold pride,What you mean by seizing the whole earth; but because I do it with a petty ship, I am called a robber, while you who does it with a great fleet are styled emperor.

-I used to associate this negative view of civilization exclusively with French post-modernists like Foucoult (not that I’ve actually read him:) and therefore dismissed it.
-But, there it is, in Genesis 4, in Augustine, and likely other places I’m not aware of.
-So, when Girard asks us to accept this view, he does so with connection to the Biblical tradition and some aspects of historical theology (Girard accepts the necessity of government and order of some kind but never fleshes out just how he wants government to function).
+I used to associate this negative view of civilization exclusively with French post-modernists like Foucoult (not that I’ve actually read them 🙂 and therefore dismissed it.
+But, there it is, in Genesis 4, in St. Augustine, and likely other places I’m not aware of.
+So, when Girard asks us to accept this view, he does so with connection to the Biblical tradition and some aspects of historical theology (Girard accepts the necessity of government and order of some kind but never fleshes out just how he wants it to function).